GOP splits as virus aid package could swell past $1 trillion

 Senate Democrats began investigating why the Trump administration has left almost half the testing money unspent.

-"The president has been a disaster in the whole health care area," Schumer said.
-"He's holding them back."

-The political stakes are high for both parties before the November election, and even more so for the nation, as the virus crisis and economic fallout hits cities large and small.
+The political stakes are high for both parties before the November election, and even more so for the nation, as amid the virus crisis and economic fallout.

 Biden, the Democrats' presumed presidential nominee, stated his own priorities, urging "a lifeline to those who need it most: working families and small businesses."